mathjax/MathJax/docs/html/_sources/options/TeX.txt

    would ask the TeX processor to define two new macros:  ``\RR``, which produces a bold-face "R", and ``\bold{...}``, which takes one parameter and set it in the bold-face font.

+.. describe:: MAXMACROS: 10000

+   Because a definition of the form ``\def\x{\x} \x`` would cause MathJax to loop infinitely, the `MAXMACROS` constant will limit the nuber of macro substitutions allowed in any expression processed by MathJax.

+.. describe:: MAXBUFFER: 5*1024

+   Because a definition of the form ``\def\x{\x aaa} \x`` would loop infinitely, and at the same time stack up lots of a's in MathJax's equation buffer, the `MAXBUFFER` constant is used to limit the size of the string being processed by MathJax.
+It is set to 5KB, which should be sufficient for any reasonable equation.